Skip to content

 Create IAM Instance

-Add an IAM Instance Profile to your Application frame.
+Add an AWS::IAM::InstanceProfile to your Generic Application frame.

-Set the component name to application-instance-profile-how-to.
+Set the Component name to application-instance-profile-how-to.

 Set the InstanceProfileName to application-instance-profile-how-to.